edulix/scala-js-basic-example/README.md

 This is based on the scala.js basic tutorial modified to be a skeleton to be used as a skeleton for projects.
 But it includes additionally:
-- Cross-compiling for three platforms: ScalaNative, Scala.js and ScalaJVM [TODO]
+- Cross-compiling for three platforms: ScalaNative, Scala.js and ScalaJVM
 - Example shared code between platforms and some platform-specific code
-- Unit testing with a wide range of backends [IN-PROGRESS, missing firefox & cross-platform]
+- Unit testing with a wide range of backends [IN-PROGRESS, firefox doesn't work]
 - Integration with Travis CI to execute the unit tests [TODO]
 - Integration with coverage for tests [TODO]. codecoverage like https://codecov.io/gh/pepegar/hammock ? coverage.io?
 - A pre-commit hook that makes unit test obligatory to pass locally [TODO]